Workplace Advisory & Compliance

 This briefing forms part of the Workplace Advisory & Compliance stream in the AWS Information Centre.
 It focuses on practical, employer-facing guidance — not legal advice — and is written for HR, safety, risk and executive readers responsible for managing workplace issues.

-Where a policy change has the effect of altering employment terms, the consultation, notice and (where required) consent obligations are materially different from a procedural update.
-The drafting team should be clear which category any change falls into before proceeding.
+Before any update is started, the drafting team should be clear which category the change falls into.
+Where a policy change has the effect of altering employment terms, the consultation, notice and consent obligations are materially different from a procedural update.
+Discovering this halfway through the process tends to require restarting the consultation.

 Notice periods and effective dates

-Acknowledgement should be recorded — through a learning system, signed register or GRC platform — in a way that demonstrates informed understanding, not just receipt.
+Acknowledgement should be recorded — through a learning management system, signed register or GRC platform — in a way that demonstrates informed understanding rather than just receipt.
+A click-through or signature on an unread document is rarely defensible if the policy is later relied on in a contested matter.

 Acknowledgement records are most useful when they capture what was acknowledged, the version in force at the time, and the date.
 This protects the organisation if the policy is later updated and the previous version becomes relevant to a historical matter.

 Assurance activity should test whether the policy is operating as designed — through sample reviews, manager interviews and incident analysis — not only whether the document exists.
-Documents that are not operating are not controls.
+Documents that are not operating are not controls, and assurance that confirms only their existence is incomplete.

 Frequently asked questions